mewkiz/ini-prealpha/spec.md

 size=4e9
 ```

-### Rune literals
+### String literals

-A rune literal represents a rune constant, an integer value identifying a
+A string literal represents a string constant obtained from concatenating a
-Unicode code point.
-A rune literal is expressed as one or more characters
+sequence of characters.
+There are two forms: raw string literals and interpreted
+string literals.

+Raw string literals are character sequences between back quotes ` `` `.
+Within
-enclosed in single quotes.
-Within the quotes, any character may appear except
+the quotes, any character is legal except back quote.
+The value of a raw string
-single quote and newline.
-A single quoted character represents the Unicode value
+literal is the string composed of the uninterpreted (implicitly UTF-8-encoded)
+characters between the quotes; in particular, backslashes have no special meaning
+and the string may contain newlines.
+Carriage returns inside raw string literals
+are discarded from the raw string value.

+Interpreted string literals are character sequences between double quotes `""`.
+The text between the quotes, which may not contain newlines, forms the value of
+the literal, with backslash escapes interpreted as described below.
+The
+three-digit octal (`\nnn`) and two-digit hexadecimal (`\xnn`) escapes represent
+individual bytes of the resulting string; all other escapes represent the
+(possibly multi-byte) UTF-8 encoding of individual characters.
+Thus inside a
+string literal `\377` and `\xFF` represent a single byte of value `0xFF`=255,
+while `ÿ`, `\u00FF`, `\U000000FF` and `\xc3\xbf` represent the two bytes `0xc3`
-of the character itself, while multi-character sequences beginning with a
+`0xbf` of the UTF-8 encoding of character U+00FF.
-backslash encode values in various formats.

-The simplest form represents the single character within the quotes; since Go
-source text is Unicode characters encoded in UTF-8, multiple UTF-8-encoded bytes
-may represent a single integer value.
-For instance, the literal `'a'` holds a
-single byte representing a literal `a`, Unicode U+0061, value `0x61`, while
-`'ä'` holds two bytes (`0xc3` `0xa4`) representing a literal `a`-dieresis,
-U+00E4, value `0xe4`.

 Several backslash escapes allow arbitrary values to be encoded as ASCII text.
 There are four ways to represent the integer value as a numeric constant: `\x`